Luke5256065/RDF_On_Cloud/scripts/README.md

     2. To create new db with data with `bin/gbuild -db {dbname} -f {filename}`
     3. to add more data with `bin/gadd -db {db_name} -f {filename}`

+# Query

+Please note that this repository does not include predefined query scripts for testing query performance.
+All queries were executed manually during the experiment.
+Queries can be found in the /datasets section.
+You can copy and paste these queries into the console to run the performance tests manually.

+# Stress Testing

+The stress testing script in this repository is a modified version of the script from the https://github.com/MillenniumDB/WDBench

+We have provided two stress tests:

+- One for Virtuoso
+- One for GStore

+To run the stress testing script, navigate to the appropriate system directory and execute:
+`python3 script.py`